raunakca077/raunakca077/README.md

 # 💫 About Me:

 -👋 Hi, I’m Raunak Chauhan.

 - 👀 I’m interested in programming ,developement and all other tech stuff.

-<br>- 🌱 I’m currently pursuing MCA from NIT Allahabad.
+- 🌱 I’m currently pursuing MCA from NIT Allahabad.

-<br>- 📫 Connect with me on LinkedIn via https://www.linkedin.com/in/raunak-chauhan-130b59243/<br>
+- 📫 Connect with me on LinkedIn via https://www.linkedin.com/in/raunak-chauhan-130b59243/<br>

 ## 🌐 Socials: